 Minor Major Character: He's the Diabolical Mastermind behind almost all of the series' events, and strongly implied to be the de facto ruler of post-Second Impact Earth, but he's only in a few episodes, and most of his scenes are Stock Footage (that picture up there comprises about 85% of his screen time).
 The rest of his cabal are even more minor than him, with only four of the twelve or so ever seen in non-monolith form, and they don't get names.
 They do, oddly enough, get nationalities: the mustachioed one is American, the burly one is British, the weedy, bespectacled one is French, and the one that looks like The Penguin is Russian.

 Kensuke is, at the start of the series, Toji's best friend.
 He reveals to the class that Shinji is a pilot, and later bonds with Shinji after he runs away the first time.
-He is very computer savvy, and is a die-hard military otaku, constantly badgering Shinji to get him pilot clearance and practically salivating over the trip to the Over The Rainbow in episode 8.
+He is very computer savvy and a die-hard military otaku, constantly badgering Shinji to get him pilot clearance and practically salivating over the trip to the Over The Rainbow in episode 8.
+Also one of the only characters in the series who does not show any sign of serious psychological damage.

 Voiced by: Junko Iwao (JP), Carol Amerson (EN, series)